-What are you looking forward to most in the upcoming weeks (or months)?
+What are you looking forward to most in the upcoming week?
 Do you have any major goals you’re working toward?
-Whether I’m talking with an old friend or getting to know someone new, I like to ask these kinds of questions.
+Whether I’m talking with an old friend or getting to know someone new, I like to ask these questions.
 It’s a good way to get to know people better.

 The way they answer is a gauge of their current state of happiness.
 Some people light up and describe in vivid detail the vision they’re executing.
 Others hunch forward and tell stories about of how and why their happiness has been put on hold indefinitely, often because of the noble sacrifices they’re making for others.

 When is the best time to do something that makes you happy?
 The best answer is “now,” and “today,” or “ASAP.”
 Now is the only time you have and this is true every single day.
 Your life is happening now right in front of your eyes.
 Look around.
 It’s passing by even when you aren’t paying attention.

 How about now?

 Many people miss the power of the present moment because they’re too busy lamenting over the past or projecting into the future.
 The more you can discipline your mind to stay in the present, to take actions now to design the life you want, the more likely you are to smile more and complain less.

 You may admire others who have more money than you, travel more than you do, have better jobs, more fame, or bigger or better whatever.
 You may think you want what they have, but you really don’t know until you take the opportunity to experience it personally.
 You don’t know how well it will fit until you try it on or walk in their footsteps.
 If you did, it might surprise you.